Tips for Building the Perfect Palette for Your Home.

 Take your anchor hue and explore its tints, shades and tones.
 For example, if your hero colour is green, you might use a pale mint on walls (tint), a deep olive sofa (shade), and a muted sage rug (tone).

-A simple rule of thumb is a main colour, a secondary colour, and one or two accent colours.
+A simple rule of thumb is a primary colour, a secondary colour, and one or two accent colours.
 This creates balance and variety without feeling chaotic.

 Some rooms benefit from softer tints and muted tones; some spaces can handle darker shades or stronger accents.